cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

   ..
 GJ comment : So what for the second point ?
 What can you prove with it ?
   ..
 VK answer  : I add the last sentence, is that clear ?
   ..
 GJ : Better, but i think we need to change a bit the structure of this section, we can talk about it

+Using these equivalence properties, the finite volume method (FVM) scheme satisfies the following properties:

+- **Inf-sup condition**: Ensures the stability of the numerical scheme.
+- **Continuity at edge midpoints**: Implies weak continuity of velocity and enforces local mass conservation, leading to a divergence-free condition in each cell.
+- **Well-posedness of the discrete problem**: Guarantees the existence and uniqueness of the discrete solution.
+- **Convergence rate for pressure**: The pressure approximation converges with order 1 in the :math:`L^2` norm.
+- **Convergence rate for velocity**: The velocity approximation converges with order 2 in the :math:`\boldsymbol{L^2}` norm, provided that :math:`\Omega` is convex.

+The problem of parasite currents for low velocities is also observed.

 New Finite element basis
 ------------------------